Login

 • They cannot overheat.
 They are also largely non-flammable.

 • Solid-state batteries can store up to 30% more energy in the same volume.
-This means that batteries with the same size have a longer range.
+This means batteries with the same size have a longer range.

 • The charging time of solid-state batteries will probably be faster than for lithium-ion batteries.

-4. Tips for increasing your range
+5. Tips for increasing your range

 These tips will help you to get a little further with your electric car: